ogcincubator/bblocks-wf4ever/_sources/wfdesc/Parameter/description.md

 ```
 wfdesc:Parameter (base class)
 ├── wfdesc:Input (input parameter)
-├── wfdesc:Output (output parameter)
+└── wfdesc:Output (output parameter)
-└── wfdesc:Configuration (configuration parameter)
 ```

 ## Usage

-Parameters are typically not used directly but through their subclasses (Input, Output, Configuration).
-They represent the interface points of a Process.
+Parameters are typically not used directly but through their subclasses (Input, Output).
+They represent the interface points of a Process and can be associated with Artifacts that describe the data types.

 ## Related Classes

 - **Input**: A parameter that receives data into a process
 - **Output**: A parameter that produces data from a process
-- **Configuration**: A parameter that configures process behavior
+- **Artifact**: Describes the type of data associated with a parameter
 - **Process**: The class that has parameters